William L. Dayton: Ambassador

 In France, Dayton was part of a successful lobbying campaign to prevent the government of Napoleon III from recognizing the independence of the Confederacy or allowing Confederate use of French ports.

 Dayton died in Paris and was buried in Riverview Cemetery, Trenton, New Jersey.

 Legacy

-His son, William Lewis Dayton Jr. (1839–1897), graduated from Princeton in 1858 and served as President Chester A. Arthur's Ambassador to the Netherlands from 1882–1885.
+His son, William Lewis Dayton Jr., graduated from Princeton in 1858 and served as President Chester A. Arthur's Ambassador to the Netherlands from 1882–1885.

 Later, the town of Dayton, New Jersey, was named in his honor.
+Dayton Street in Trenton, New Jersey, also memorializes him.